-When a customer enters the store, she’s greeted warmly.
+When a customer enters the store, he or she is greeted warmly.
 “The philosophy of our business is that the most important person is the customer—the person walking through the door,” Brumfield says.
 “If you’re the customer, we want to give you what you want, but more importantly, what you need.”

 Determining what a customer wants and needs begins with a visit to the retailer’s Tool Chest, where RSAs use component samples to explain the materials used in Winndom products.
 During the five-minute process, sales associates also inquire about health issues or sleep troubles customers might have, discuss the style and height of their current bed set and talk about the importance of sleeping on the correct pillow.